poastoast/catbox/README.md

    - much more space for wiring
    - requires use of mt60s for phase connections (without the cap ends so they can fit into the port holes
    - doesn't require sealant to be water resistant
-   - HARDWARE NEEDED: 8x m4 40mm caphead, 2x m8 35mm countersunk,2x m3 ~10mm caphead, 8x m4 thread inserts, 2x m3 thread inserts (link provided foru ones used for
+   - HARDWARE NEEDED: 8x m4 40mm caphead, 2x m8 35mm countersunk, 2x m3 ~10mm caphead, 2x m8 washer and nut, 8x m4 thread inserts, 2x m3 thread inserts (link provided foru ones used for
      design)